jbocinsky/jbocinsky.github.io/_posts/2019-03-11-ThesisDefended.md

 Over the course of my studies at the University of Florida, I developed algorithms for subsurface explosive hazard detection.
 A large problem with developing algorithms on this data is the innate data ambiguity and imprecision.
 Due to this, a multiple instance learning method was investigated, where learning is done using groups of labeled data instead of singly labeled data points.
 The proposed algorithm learns multiple target concepts to perform target detection.
 The sections below highlight my thesis which strictly contains hyperspectral data results due to subsurface explosive hazard data restrictions.

 <p align="center">
 	<img src="/assets/images/ThesisGulfportRGB.jpg" width="400" height ="400" />
 </p>

 ## Motivation

 ## Single Target Algorithm

 The Multiple Instance Adpative Cosine Estimator and Spectral Match Filter (MI-ACE and MI-SMF) learns a single target signature that maximizes the following objective function.

 <p align="center">
 	<img src="/assets/images/MIACEObjFun.PNG"/>
 </p>

-This algorithm assumes the data follows the multiple instance learning framework, where the data has been labeled into two types (positive or negative) of groups or bags, positive and negative.
-A positive bag is defined as a group of data points where at least one of the data points, also known as instances, is a true target.
-A negative bag is defined as a group of data points where all of the data points are non-target and are pure background.
+This algorithm assumes the data follows the multiple instance learning framework, where the data has been labeled into two types of groups or bags, positive and negative.
+A positive bag is defined as a group of data points where at least one of the data points, also known as instances, is an item of interest, known as a target instance(s).
+A negative bag is defined as a group of data points where all of the data points are pure background, known as non-target instances.

 ## Proposed Algorithms